irit-melodi/irit-stac/README.md

 ## Sandboxing

-If you are attempting to use the development version of this code (ie. from SVN), I highly recommend using a sandbox environment.
+If you are attempting to use the development version of this code (ie. from SVN), I highly recommend using a sandbox environment, particularly Anaconda (miniconda on Linux)
-We have two versions below, one for Anaconda users (on Mac), and one for standard Python users via virtualenv.

 ### For Anaconda users